input-output-hk/PSG/docs/source/guides/mail_service_guide_gpg.md

 gpg --encrypt --sign --armor -u your@mail.com -r recipient@mail.com your_attachment.txt
 ```

-### How to generate public / private key-pair
+### How to generate public/private key-pair

 ``` bash
 gpg --gen-key
 ```

-It is recommended to use RSA 4096 (bit) keys.
+Recommended algorithm for keys is RSA 4096-bit.

-Do not forget to specify **your email** during key generation process
+Do not forget to specify **your email** during key generation.

 ### How to add recipient public key to the local keychain